usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 * Recognize when and how to update the acquisition strategy based on new inputs and evolving conditions.

-### Connection to Overall DITAP Program
+### Connection to overall DITAP program

 This module supports the DITAP competency of applying effective techniques for acquiring digital service solutions in a solicitation and acquisition strategy, focusing on understanding the market and developing a clear statement of objectives that shifts focus to outcomes-based acquisition.
 It aligns with the broader goals of the DITAP program by reinforcing the shift from traditional, process-heavy procurement toward a more adaptive, outcome-driven approach that supports digital service delivery.

 This module focuses on understanding the market and developing a clear statement of objectives that emphasizes outcomes-based acquisition.
 It supports the DITAP competency of applying effective techniques for acquiring digital service solutions within solicitation and acquisition strategies.
 This approach reinforces the DITAP program's broader goal of shifting from traditional, process-heavy procurement to a more adaptive, outcome-driven method that facilitates digital service delivery.

 This session builds on prior learning from Module 2, and prepares you for upcoming topics such digital service delivery management and assessment.
-It helps bridge the gap between theory and application by introducing the Lean Canvas as a strategic planning tool and evaluating the ethical and legal impacts of artificial intelligence at their agency.
+It helps bridge the gap between theory and application by introducing the Lean Canvas as a strategic planning tool and evaluating the ethical and legal impacts of artificial intelligence at your agency.

-## Module Activities
+## Module activities

-1. ### Activity: Build Your Lean Acquisition Canvas (45 minutes)
+1. ### Activity: Build your lean acquisition canvas (45 minutes)

-* **Purpose**: Help acquisition professionals apply the Lean Canvas framework to a real or hypothetical digital acquisition problem, reinforcing its value for early strategic planning.
+* **Purpose**: Learn to apply the Lean Canvas framework to a real or hypothetical digital acquisition problem, reinforcing its value for early strategic planning.
-* **Expected Outcomes**: By the end of the activity, participants will:
+* **Expected Outcomes**: By the end of the activity, you will:
   * Understand the purpose and structure of the Lean Canvas
   * Apply it to a simplified acquisition problem
   * Recognize how it supports early-stage acquisition strategy thinking